Anoy-H/Basic-ATM-Machine-Prototype-in-C-Language/README.md

 __________
 > The persistence data Storage System utilises external .txt files to save data

-accountlist.txt : Stores user account numbers
+accountlist.txt : Stores user account numbers;
-accountPINlist.txt : Stores user account pin numbers balance.txt : Stores user account balances
+accountPINlist.txt : Stores user account pin numbers;
+balance.txt : Stores user account balances;
-namelist.txt : Stores user account names
+namelist.txt : Stores user account names;
-notelist.txt : Stores the number of the notes available in the machine
+notelist.txt : Stores the number of the notes available in the machine;

 ⚠️ All .txt files must remain in the same directory or folder as the .exe (executable) file or the .c script.